Last Updated on September 6, 2023 by Tim Wells

 As soon as I powered up my Ematic AGT419, it started upgrading to Android 9 Pie.

-I’ll be honest, one of my big concerns with this TV box was that it ran Android 8.1 out of the box, which has been notoriously buggy when migrated to TV boxes.
+One of my big concerns with this TV box was that it ran Android 8.1 out of the box, which has been notoriously buggy when migrated to TV boxes.

 Besides making it more stable, Android 9 doesn’t have many features for TV users.